nidhaloff/deep-translator/README.rst

 Motivation
 -----------
 I needed to translate a text using python.
 It was hard to find a simple way to do it.
-There are other libraries that can be used for this task, but somehow,most of them are buggy, not supported anymore or complex.
+There are other libraries that can be used for this task, but most of them are **buggy, not free, limited, not supported anymore or complex to use.**

 Therefore, I decided to build this simple tool.
-It is clean and easy to use and provide support for all languages.
+It is 100% free, unlimited, easy to use and provide support for all languages.

 Basically, my goal was to integrate support for multiple famous translators